 Getting married in the winter doesn't mean forgoing the flowers.
-Sure, your own garden may be snow-covered, but from greenhouses to warmer climates across the country, there are still plenty of blooms you can use to create the lush arrangements of your dreams.
+In fact, seasonal flowers for winter weddings can be just as stunning as those summer arrangements you already have saved to your Pinterest board.
+Sure, your own garden may be snow-covered, but there are still plenty of blooms you can use to create the lush arrangements of your dreams.

-But with so much inspiration coming from spring and summer weddings, with vibrant colors and full, soft texture (we see you, peonies!), it can be hard to know where to start when it comes to choosing flowers for your winter wedding.
-Victoria Ahn, founder of Designs by Ahn in New York City, is here to break down what you should look for when you're designing those seasonal pieces.
+There are tons of beautiful advantages to winter weddings, you know.
+Winter brides have breathtaking snowy settings, holiday decor, and classic long sleeve wedding dresses for the choosing.
+But with so much floral inspiration coming from spring and summer weddings, with vibrant colors and full, soft texture (we see you, peonies!), it can be hard to know where to start when it comes to choosing flowers for your winter nuptials.
+What's in season?
+What will have the same lush look as those super stunning summer arrangements and springtime bouquets?
+What won't wilt in the frosty air by the time the cake cutting rolls around?
+Fret not, winter brides: Luckily, Victoria Ahn, founder of Designs by Ahn in New York City, is here to break down what you should look for when you're designing these seasonal pieces.

 Thought there was nothing in-season in the winter?
 Think again!
-"We love anemones, garden roses, ranunculus, and tulips for winter weddings," Ahn suggests.
-Hardy ranunculus and early-blooming tulips mean you can have fragrant florals even with some snow left on the ground, while garden roses are available year-round and anemones are at their peak from October to May.
+"We love anemones and ranunculus for winter weddings," Ahn says.
+Hardy ranunculus and striking anemones mean you can have fragrant florals even with some snow left on the ground.
+Large and romantic ranunculus are at their best from January through May, while anemones are at their peak from October to May.

 For a more modern shape, look to calla lilies, which are at their best from late winter to early spring.

-There's more to winter greenery than just pine branches and mistletoe, too.
-Says Ahn, "You'll get a seasonal and shimmery hint of greenish gray if you mix in silver dollar eucalyptus, seeded eucalyptus, and dusty miller, which are all more subtle and delicate than forest green holly."
+There's more to winter greenery than just pine branches and mistletoe.
+Ahn explains, "You'll get a seasonal and shimmery hint of greenish gray if you mix in silver dollar eucalyptus, seeded eucalyptus, and dusty miller, which are all more subtle and delicate than forest green holly."
 And of course, hypericum and pepper berries will add some color and texture!